Initial Accreditation Process

 Accrediting Commission Action

-The Accrediting Commission meets periodically to review and evaluate institutions, and may accredit for a period up to five years (a maximum of three years for initial vocational school applicants), defer accreditation pending further evidence or required changes, deny accreditation or, withdraw accreditation from an institution that is currently accredited.
+The Accrediting Commission meets periodically to review and evaluate institutions, and may accredit for a period up to five years (a maximum of three years for initial vocational school applicants), defer accreditation pending further evidence or required changes, deny accreditation, or withdraw accreditation from an institution that is currently accredited.
 A written report of the Commission’s decision is made to the applicant within 30 days from the conclusion of the Commission meeting.
 ACCET publishes Commission Reports summarizing actions taken at recent Commission Meetings.

 Scheduling